Call or Text (802) 865-0201

 TO VIEW YOUR BILL:

-If you have been awarded a Direct Subsidized and/or Direct Unsubsidized Loan, and you wish to take advantage of them, there is a two-step process you must complete before the award(s) can be disbursed to your account.
-Ideally, you complete these tasks prior to December 15, 2017.
+If you have been awarded a Federal Subsidized and/or Federal Unsubsidized Loan, and you wish to take advantage of them, there is a two-step process you must complete before the award(s) can be disbursed to your account.
+Ideally, you complete these tasks prior to December 15, 2018.

 TO COMPLETE THESE TASKS: